| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 standard of musical recitals as presented by the Society, membership of

+which was not confined to the village.
 Leslie Jerman of Coppice Row warned of another threat to the village

 involving the movements of large quantities of soil similar to that on